When you are a narrow-minded person, life is a bit harder. If open-mindedness is a spectrum, are you aware of where you fall?

 On the opposite end, open-minded people have an easier time accepting new ideas, which often results in a more relaxed lifestyle.
 If you are unsure of whether you sit closer to narrow or open-mindedness, here are six ways in which the two differ.

 1. Creative abilities

 Open-minded people tend to be more creative than their narrow-minded friends.
 Open-minded people are curious to learn new things and often develop passions in the arts.

 A recent study proved that narrow-minded people are less likely able to visualize more than one thing at a time.
 Participants were shown a red image in one eye and a green image in the other and only the most open-minded people were able to concentrate on both at once.
-The more narrow-minded people, with less creative capacity, had to focus on one color at a time while switching back and forth in their minds.
+Those who were more narrow-minded and had less creative capacity had to focus on one color at a time while switching back and forth in their minds.

 2. Reasoning and arguing

 You can’t reason with a narrow-minded person because they are not open to any new possibilities.
-A narrow-minded person always thinks they are right while an open-minded person is open to the possibility they may be wrong.
+They always think they are right while an open-minded person is open to the possibility they may be wrong.